← Back to research

 Overview

 Modem builds a "context graph" from Slack, Discord, and GitHub conversations, auto-clustering feedback into prioritized topics without manual tagging.
-Founded by Ben Vinegar (Sentry) and Mike Clarke (Treasury Prime), it targets teams shipping with AI coding agents.
+Founded by Ben Vinegar (Sentry) and Mike Clarke (Treasury Prime), it shipped fast this spring: Event Automations, Agent Skills, Intercom/PostHog/Notion integrations, and public pricing.

 Strengths